 Collecting rent in a timely manner is essential to maintain healthy cash flow and keep your rental property profitable.
-Late or missed rent payments can cause financial strain and make it difficult to cover expenses such as maintenance, repairs, and more.
+Late or missed can cause financial strain and make it difficult to cover expenses such as maintenance, repairs, and more.
 It can be challenging to ensure that all of your residents pay their rent on time, but with the right processes, it’s possible to procure on-time payments regularly from residents.

 Set clear expectations